Anti-immigration SVP wins Swiss election in swing to right

-Success for the SVP, coupled with gains made by the pro-business Liberal Party (FDP), led political commentators to talk of a "Rechtsrutsch" - a "slide to the right" - in Swiss politics.
+Success for the Swiss People's Party (SVP), coupled with gains made by the pro-business Liberal Party (FDP), led political commentators to talk of a "Rechtsrutsch" - a "slide to the right" - in Swiss politics.

 Immigration was the central topic for voters amid a rush of asylum seekers from the Middle East and North Africa to Europe.